jenzhng/reading-list/README.md

 # reading-list
 React App that lets you add books you have read to a list.
-Updates the books you have read in a database.
+Updates the books you have read in a MySQL database.

 ## Screenshots